Stand with Ukraine flag

 Doc info icon

-Cache size and Time to live - features, that helps to avoid memory leak when we are storing connections.
+Optionally, configure Cache Size and Cache time to live in minutes - features, that helps to avoid memory leak when we are storing connections (able just for UDP Downlink).

-To test downlink, create some shared attribute on your device and send some Uplink message on this device.
-And you will see Downlink message.
+To test downlink, create some shared attribute on your device:

 image